enzo-project/enzo-e/doc/source/devel/param.rst

 Continuing this analogy, we have devised a shorthand for naming parameters in the documentation (and throughout the codebase) that is similar to a file path.
 One can think of these names as a "parameter-path".

-- Documentation refering to the parameters in the above snippet would mention :par:paramfmt:`Method:list`, :par:paramfmt:`Method:mhd_vlct:courant`, or :par:paramfmt:`Method:grackle:courant`.
+- The parameter-paths associated with the above snippet (that you would see in the documentation or as strings in the codebase) would include :par:paramfmt:`Method:list`, :par:paramfmt:`Method:mhd_vlct:courant`, or :par:paramfmt:`Method:grackle:courant`.
+Please note: you might not find these precise parameters.

-- in the codebase, one could see strings refering to ``"Method:list"``, ``"Method:mhd_vlct:courant"``, ``"Method:grackle:courant"`` (in practice, you may not see these particular strings).

 - In general, a parameter-path for a given parameter lists the names of ancestor "groups", separated by colons, and lists the name of the parameter at the end (i.e. the string that directly precedes an assignment).